-- Active Living
+- Active Living.

-- Inclusion and Access
+- Inclusion and Access.

-- Connecting People and Nature
+- Connecting People and Nature.

-- Supportive Environments
+- Supportive Environments.

-- Recreation Capacity
+- Recreation Capacity.

-To review the A Framework for Recreation in Canada 2015 - Pathways to Wellbeing document, please visit: https://www.spra.sk.ca/resources-and-advocacy/national-recreation-framework/
+To review the A Framework for Recreation in Canada 2015 - Pathways to Wellbeing document, please visit https://cpra.ca/framework/what-is-the-framework/

 Applications should clearly outline how the initiatives will engage people and result in long-term benefits.
-Initiatives may include events, programs, studies and projects that effectively addresses one of the goals of the Framework.
+Initiatives may include events, programs, studies, and projects that effectively addresses one of the goals of the Framework.